$0 UAE Transition Planning Checklist

 Leaving the UAE with a Special Needs Child: Repatriation and EHCP-to-IEP Transfer Guide

-The moment an expat family decides to leave the UAE, the practical reality hits quickly: the IEP your child has had for years at a KHDA-regulated school carries no legal weight outside the UAE.
-The documentation that unlocked accommodations in Dubai means nothing to a local authority in the UK, a school district in the US, or a provincial education authority in Canada — unless you know how to translate it.
+The moment an expat family decides to leave the UAE, the practical reality hits quickly: the IEP your child has had for years at a KHDA-regulated school does not automatically carry legal effect outside the UAE.
+The documentation that unlocked accommodations in Dubai does not automatically transfer to a local authority in the UK, a school district in the US, or a provincial education authority in Canada — unless you know how to present it.

 Repatriation with a child of determination is not just a logistical exercise.
 Done well, it preserves the hard-won support your child has built up.
 Done poorly, it means starting from scratch in a new system — often with a months-long gap in services during the assessment and application process.